VICE-Team/svn-mirror/vice/doc/readmes/Readme-DOS.txt

 ========

 VICE is a set of advanced emulators for the Commodore C64, C128, VIC20, PET, PLUS4 and CBM-II.
-It runs on Unix, MS-DOS, MS-Windows, RiscOS, OS/2 and BeOS systems.
+It runs on Unix, MS-DOS, MS-Windows, OS/2 and BeOS systems.

 VICE is Free Software, released under the GNU General Public License, and you must read the License before using this program.
 The License